jaimiemontague/dementia-caregiver-app/README.md

-# Dementia Caregiving Made Easier (DCME App)
+# Dementia Help Now!
+App (DHN App)

-The DCME App helps family and professional caregivers manage challenging dementia behaviors in real-time.
+The DHN App helps family and professional caregivers manage challenging dementia behaviors in real-time.
 With just a few taps, users can access short, practical video demonstrations tailored to specific situations — even in the middle of a crisis.

 Built using [React Native](https://reactnative.dev/) + [Expo](https://expo.dev/) + [Expo Router](https://expo.dev/router) for seamless cross-platform support.